creative-workflow/capistrano-container/README.md

 cap container:update_docker        # update docker
 ```

-Also individual tasks will be created for every container you define in your deploy.rb:
+Also individual tasks will be created for every container you define in your `deploy.rb`:

 ```ruby
 cap container:php:delete           # delete a docker container